 0x1000 to the SMPP error code, and format as hex.

 The stat field is the following status types:

-The server self-imposes a throttle when sending PDUs to a connected client, meaning that if too many PDUs are not responded to, the server will stop sending more PDUs.
+The server self-imposes a throttle when sending PDUs to a connected client, meaning that if too many PDUs are not responded to, the server will stop sending additional PDUs.

-submit_sm PDUs the server checks the encoding makes sure the payload can be correctly decoded using the encoding given in the PDU.
+submit_sm PDUs the server checks the encoding and makes sure the that payload can be correctly decoded using the encoding given in the PDU.

 Any messages that cannot be decoded correctly will be rejected.